 Data Viz #6

-Title: The perception of corruption is related to voting behaviour of young people
+Title: The perception of corruption is related to voting behavior of young people

 We employed propensity score matching, which is a method of conducting causal analysis in the absence of experimental data.
 The results of this analysis were statistically significant and strengthened the case for causality.

-The essential takeaway is this: if a young person believes their government to be corrupt, they are less likely to vote.
+The essential takeaway is this: If a young person believes their government to be corrupt, they are less likely to vote.

-On a global level, people under 40 who believe their government is corrupt are 7-15% less likely to vote than those of the same age group who believe their government is not corrupt.
+On a global level, people under 40 who believe their government is corrupt are 7-15 percent less likely to vote than those of the same age group who believe their government is not corrupt.

 Data Viz #7

-Title: The perception of corruption is related to voting behaviour of young people
+Title: The perception of corruption is related to voting behavior of young people

 Subtitle: Top 25 countries

-Those over 40 who believe their government is corrupt are only 4-7% less likely to vote than those who believe their government is not corrupt.
+Those over 40 who believe their government is corrupt are only 4-7 percent less likely to vote than those who believe their government is not corrupt.

 Data Viz #8

-Title: There is an age gap in the relationship of perception of to voting behaviour
+Title: There is an age gap in the relationship of perception of voting behavior

-The countries where the most recent data indicated that perception of corruption had the most impact on young eligible voters’ decision on whether to exercise their voting rights include Sudan (52%), Morocco (48%), and the Netherlands (37%).
+The countries where the most recent data indicated that perception of corruption had the most impact on young eligible voters’ decision to exercise their voting rights included Sudan (52%), Morocco (48%), and the Netherlands (37%).
 A more moderate percentage (20-22%) of young voters in Poland and Zimbabwe reported that corruption impacted their voting decision.
-In some countries like the USA and India, only a small percentage (2 to 4%) of young voters had corruption as a significant factor in their likelihood of voting.
-In other countries, such as Belgium, Columbia, Haiti; Iceland, Ireland, Mali; Mexico and Nigeria, there was no significant relationship between the individual’s perception of corruption and their likelihood to vote.
+In some countries like the USA and India, only a small percentage (2 to 4%) of young voters indicated corruption as a significant factor in their likelihood to vote.
+In other countries, such as Belgium, Columbia, Haiti, Iceland, Ireland, Mali, Mexico, and Nigeria, there was no significant relationship between the individual’s perception of corruption and their likelihood to vote.

-Here is the complete table of level of relationship on perception of corruption to probability of voting in people under 40.
-The global margin of error is 5%.
+Here is the complete table of the level of relationship on perception of corruption to probability of voting in people under 40.
+The global margin of error is 5 percent.

-The 2017 Corruption Perceptions Index ranks 180 countries around the world by their perceived levels of public sector corruption according to experts and businesspeople.
+The 2017 Corruption Perceptions Index ranks 180 countries around the world by perceived levels of public sector corruption according to experts and businesspeople.
 Remarkably, there was no direct association between countries’ ranking on the Corruption Index and the level of impact on voting behavior.
 Countries with all levels of corruption experience varying impacts of related perceptions on the likelihood of young people to vote.

 In other words, it is possible for a young person in a less corrupt country to be less likely to vote if they find their government to be corrupt than a young person in a more corrupt country.
-This points to the possibility that it is possible to become accustomed to corruption as a normal way of being so that it doesn’t impact a citizen’s behavior.
+This points to the possibility of becoming accustomed to corruption as a normal way of being so that it doesn’t impact a citizen’s behavior.

 In Sudan, for example, the perception of corruption has a significant impact (52%) on young voters’ likelihood to vote.
 Sudan is very low on the global Corruption Index ranking, at 175 out of 180.
-In the Netherlands, on the other hand, the perception of corruption also has a significant impact (37%) on the youth’s likelihood to vote, and yet the country is much higher on the global ranking of corruption- 8 out of 180.
+In the Netherlands, on the other hand, the perception of corruption also has a significant impact (37%) on the youth’s likelihood to vote, yet the country is much higher on the global ranking of corruption (8 out of 180).
 Morocco ranks in the middle of the Index, at 81 out of 180, yet reports the second-highest rate of impact (48%).